mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/examples/maven-examples/README.md

 The `modelPackage` configuration parameter determines the package in which Java package the types will be generated.

 The `supportPackage` configuration parameter determines the package in which Java package the support classes (serializers, responses and such) will be generated.

+The `generateTypesWith` configuration parameter determines which annotation plugin(s) to use to generate types.
+Available options are: jackson, gson, jaxb, javadoc, jsr303